 Making a living from home, using your voice and choosing your own hours.
 It sounds like a dream.
 But for thousands globally, it’s a daily reality.

-If you are an aspiring voice actor, asking yourself the question: ‘how do I become a successful voice actor?’.
+If you are an aspiring voice actor, asking yourself the question: ‘how do I become a successful professional?’.
 This article has been written for you.

 With the great strides in media, technology, and communications in recent decades, voice acting has been growing in popularity as a career choice for many professionals of all ages and backgrounds.
-In the last two decades alone, there has been an explosion of aspiring voice actors joining the industry which has driven down the barrier to entry but competition is now fiercer than ever before.
+In the last two decades alone, there has been an explosion of hopeful voice actors joining the industry, driving down the barrier to entry.
+Still, competition is now fiercer than ever before.